-1 Mathematics units must include one unit of algebra II or the equivalent of algebra II.
+5 Mathematics units must include one unit of algebra II or the equivalent of algebra II.
 Exception: Algebra II is not a requirement for students following a career-technical pathway.
 However, students still must have four units in mathematics.
 Here is more information on Curriculum Choices.
 2 Social studies units must include 1⁄2 unit of American history and 1⁄2 unit of American government in three units required for the class of 2020.
+The local studies units must include 1⁄2 unit of American history and 1⁄2 unit of American government in three units required for the class of 2020.
 The classes of 2021 and beyond will also need 1⁄2 unit in world history and civilizations in their required three social studies credits.
 3 Science units must include one unit of physical sciences, one unit of life sciences and one unit of advanced study in one or more of the following sciences: chemistry, physics, biology 2, anatomy and physiology or other advanced science.